 My work at the Guardian §

-From May 2006 till May 2009, I work at the Guardian on guardian.co.uk.
-It was without a doubt the largest and most ambitious project I have ever worked on.
+From May 2006 till May 2009, I worked at the Guardian on guardian.co.uk.
+It was without a doubt the largest and most ambitious project I had worked on.
 We redesigned and redeveloped (r2) the vast majority of the Guardian’s web site.

 I started at the Guardian as the first clientside developer and as such was in the privileged position of being able to decide on coding standards and having free reign in relation to template structure.
 Needless to say I made a lot of mistakes — I also think I got most of it right.
 By the end of my stay we had 280 templates over 300 components, 2MB of css and it all mostly worked every where.
 I’m going to try and describe what and how with some thoughts on what not to do thrown in along the way.